Does Ohio State Play Today? College Football Schedule for Buckeyes’ Next Game

 Host · Writer

-The 2025 college football regular season is in full force.
-You can easily check out the Ohio State Buckeyes’ schedule as SportsGrid looks into each game right here.
+The 2025 college football season is rolling, and SportsGrid has you covered.
+Explore the whole Ohio State Buckeyes schedule with a game-by-game look right here.

 Stay ahead of the game and elevate your sports betting experience with SportsGrid.